yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 ## Finally

 We hope this guide has helped you increase your Yetibot expression and automation fluency.
-While this guide illustrated working with a single command, Yetibot is well-suited to be the glue between many systems in the communal context of the mighty **channel**.
+While this guide illustrates working with a single command, Yetibot is well-suited to be the glue between many systems in the communal context of the mighty **channel**.
 See
 [Guide: Google Sheets to Jira issues](/2020-04-20-guide-google-sheets-to-jira)